dario-marvin/ImageProcessing-KernelConvolution/README.md

 ### Edge detection

-In edge detection, we want to eliminate from the image the pixels that are equals to the immediately close one.
-To do this we consider a Kernel matrix given by
+When performing edge detection, we want to highlight those pixels whose neighbours are not regular.
+Another equivalent way t state the problem is that we want to dampen those pixels who are equals in value to the immediately close ones.
+Thus we consider a Kernel matrix given by
 <p align="center">
   <img width=200 src="https://github.com/dario-marvin/ImageProcessing-KernelConvolution/blob/master/edgeDetect.png">
 </p>
-By doing so, if the central pixel and the 8 pixels surrounding it have the same value, the new pixels will have value 0, hence it will be black.
+Notice that by doing so, if the central pixel and the 8 surrounding ones have all the same value, the resulting pixel will have value 0, hence it will be black.

 <p align="center">
   <img src="https://github.com/dario-marvin/ImageProcessing-KernelConvolution/blob/master/rubik_Edge_detection.jpg">